wenxin-liu/render_numpy_to_openvdb/README.md

+# Render Numpy to OpenVDB

-Convert voxels into numpy array, then into VDB format, for import into Blender.
+Convert binvox voxels into numpy array, then using PyOpenVDB, convert from numpy array into VDB format, for import into e.g. Blender.

+## Build and install PyOpenVDB dependency

-build and installation instructions for pyopenvdb with numpy enabled, on macos
+build and installation instructions for pyopenvdb with use numpy featured enabled.

+### MacOS

 ```
 # use virtualenv, e.g. venv